kirontoo/astro-theme-cody/README.md

-# Astro Starter Kit: Blog
+# Astro Theme Cody

-Astro Cody is a simple theme I built
+Cody is a simple minimalist theme built with Astro.
+It is a starter build for anyone who wants to quickly start a blog or website.
 ## Table of Contents
 1. [Key Features](#key-features)
 2. [Demo](#demo)